MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2021/overview-ltsc-preview.md

 #### Office Telemetry Dashboard

-[Office Telemetry Dashboard](../compat/assess-office-compatibility.md) is no longer included with the installation of Office.
-Office Telemetry Dashboard will be available as a separate download from the Microsoft Download Center when Office LTSC is released later this year.
+[Office Telemetry Dashboard](../compat/assess-office-compatibility.md) is no longer included with the installation of Office and won't be supported for Office LTSC when it's released later this year.

 #### Office Add-ins JavaScript APIs